roemvaar/cs_notes/comp-sys/c.md

     just once on the disk.
 An additional benefit is that the shared library can be updated independently of the applications that rely on it.

+    In Linux, the program (dynamic loader) that takes care of loading shared libraries and resolving client program functions references is called ld.so.

 10. Keywords - const (in parameters), extern, static (functions, variables)